- Find a Trail

 - Get Involved

-Parking for the Wayne Gilchrest Trail can be found at the southern trailhead at Wilmer Park.
+Parking for the Wayne Gilchrest Trail can be found at the southern trailhead at Wilmer Park (413 S Cross St).
 The park is located just off S. Cross Street/SR 289 on the Chester River.
-Alternatively, park on the campus of Washington College near the trail's northern endpoint.
+Alternatively, park on the campus of Washington College near the trail's northern endpoint or by Gateway Park (872 High St).

 TrailLink is a free service provided by Rails-to-Trails conservancy